Chise1/dynamic-struct/README.md

 * Easy reading of dynamic structs
 * Mapping dynamic struct with set values to existing struct
 * Make slices and maps of dynamic structs
+* Make writer instance,can be used for writing to dynamic struct pointer.

 Works out-of-the-box with:
 * https://github.com/go-playground/form